UCL/research-computing-with-cpp/session10/index.md

 This session will review:

-- Cloud computing and big data
-- Starting a server
+- 'Big data'
+- Working in the cloud
-- MapReduce
+- Virtualisation
 - Distributed computing
+- Hadoop and MapReduce

 Intended to be a practical session, learning the concepts by example.